 The early days: From forums to Mt.
 Gox

 In the beginning, there were no crypto exchanges.
-When Bitcoin launched in 2009, enthusiasts it directly.
+When Bitcoin launched in 2009, enthusiasts traded it directly.
 This happened in online forums, IRC chats, or even in-person meetups.

 By 2013, it handled over 70% of all Bitcoin transactions.
 But in 2014, disaster struck: Mt.
 Gox lost 850,000 BTC (worth billions today) to hacks and mismanagement, and it collapsed in spectacular fashion.